Pork Sisig: A Crispy & Flavorful Delight – The Ultimate sizzling Filipino appetizer in the Philippines

 To enhance your snack experience, consider pairing pork sisig with a refreshing beverage.
 Popular choices include tetra drinks, orange juice, or soda.
 The combination of pork with a chilled glass of beer is also a favored option among many diners, making it a delightful accompaniment to these savory appetizers.

-Crunchy Pork Sisig Recipe At Home!
+Amber Crunchy Pork Sisig Recipe at Home

 Key Ingredients :

-- One kg pig face
+- One kg of pig face

 - 2 bay leaves